Multiscale network renormalization: scale-invariance without geometry: Annealed fitness

+We now show that the model leads to realistic disassortativity and clustering patterns, including a non-vanishing average local clustering coefficient even in the sparse regime.
+The latter is a remarkable result, given the difficulty of generating sparse clustered networks in models with independent edges and no dependence on geometry.

-Another empirically widespread property of real networks is their `large' overall clustering, defined as a nonvanishing (strictly positive) node-averaged local clustering coefficient $\bar{c}_l=\sum_{i_l=1}^{N_l}c_{i_l}/N_l$, even in the sparse regime where the network density vanishes as the inverse of the number of nodes~\cite{local_clust}.
-The average local clustering coefficient $c_l^\textrm{local}\equiv\bar{c}_l$ should not be confused with the \emph{global clustering coefficient} $c_l^\textrm{global}\equiv \Delta_l/\Lambda_l$ defined as the ratio of the overall number $\Delta_l$ of realized triangles (each counted three times) to the number $\Lambda_l$ of \emph{wedges}, i.e. \emph{potential} triangles~\cite{barrat_smallworld,clust_scale-free,clust_mulini,clust_hyperbolic_glo} (see SI).
+In Fig.~\ref{fig:CVSdens} we show, as a function of the link density (or equivalently the average reduced degree $\bar{\kappa}_\ell$), the node-averaged local clustering coefficient $c_\ell^\textrm{local}\equiv\bar{c}_\ell=\sum_{i_\ell=1}^{N_\ell}c_{i_\ell}/N_\ell$ and the \emph{global clustering coefficient} $c_\ell^\textrm{global}\equiv \Delta_\ell/\Lambda_\ell$ obtained for different hierarchical levels.
+The latter is defined as the ratio of the overall number $\Delta_\ell$ of realized triangles (each counted three times) to the number $\Lambda_\ell$ of \emph{wedges}, i.e. \emph{potential} triangles~\cite{barrat_smallworld,clust_scale-free,clust_mulini,clust_hyperbolic_glo} (see the Appendix).
 Various studies have shown that, apart from cases where the network is sufficiently homogeneous~\cite{barrat_smallworld}, the average local and global clustering coefficients can be quite different~\cite{clust_scale-free,clust_mulini,clust_hyperbolic_glo,clust_hyperbolic_loc}.
-In our model, we can easily assess the behaviour of both clustering coefficients as a function of the network density, whose expected value can be analytically calculated for $\alpha=1/2$ (see SI) as
+In particular, an empirically widespread property of real networks is their `large' overall local clustering, defined as a nonvanishing (strictly positive) node-averaged local clustering coefficient even in the sparse regime where the network density $\bar{\kappa}_\ell$ (without self-loops), and possibly the global clustering coefficient, vanish as the number of nodes increases~\cite{local_clust}.